 Prepare a Schedule 3K-1 for each individual or entity that was a partner in the partnership at any time during the partnership's taxable year.
-File a copy of each partner's Schedule 3K-1 with the Form 3 filed with the Department.
+All Schedule 3K-1's must be submitted with Form 3 - Wisconsin Partnership Return..
 Keep a copy as part of the partnership's records, and give each partner his, her, or its own separate copy.
 Schedule 3K-1 must be prepared and given to each partner on or before the day on which Form 3 is filed.
-In addition, give each partner a copy of the "Partner's Instructions for 2016 Schedule 3K-1."
+In addition, give each partner a copy of the "Instructions for 2017 Schedule 3K-1."

 Similar to federal Schedule K-1, the partnership uses Schedule 3K-1 to report your share of the partnership's income, deductions, credits, etc., for Wisconsin purposes.
 Please keep it for your records.
-You must also file a copy of Schedule 3K-1 with your tax return if:
+You must also include a copy of Schedule 3K-1 with your tax return if: